swanson/friendly_code/README.md

 Generate user-friendly, pseudo-random codes without ambiguous letters or numbers (e.g. 0 vs O vs o).

 ### Why not just use `SecureRandom.guid`?
 For scenarios where only computers will be interacting, this is probably the way to go.
-But when the interaction involves a human, we want to remove ambiguity to improve accessibility and ease of reading and entering data.
+But when the interaction involves a human, we want to remove ambiguity to improve accessibility and improve ease of reading and entering data.

 Use cases:
 * Entering code sent via SMS into a web page or app